-On the bus route from Auckland airport to the central business district (CBD), you may notice, among the trees, shops, and clusters of Korean and Vietnamese restaurants, a sculpture of giant floating chopsticks lifting long noodles from the sidewalk in front of Ballantyne Square.
+On the bus route from Auckland airport to the central business district (CBD), you may notice, among the trees, shops, and clusters of Korean and Vietnamese restaurants, a sculpture of giant floating chopsticks lifting long noodles from the sidewalk.

 No, it’s not a garish ad for a nearby ramen restaurant.
 The orange construction fencing that surrounds the sculpture, titled OnDo, makes it seem unfinished, but that’s actually one of the most important parts of the piece.
 The artist, Seung Yul Oh, wanted the sculpture to add a fantastic element to ongoing road construction in the area.
 The chopsticks appear to be pulling the gray noodles (which resemble cables), from the sidewalk beneath.